cranksters/playdate-reverse-engineering/formats/pdt.md

 | `8`    | `int32`  | Image height |
 | `12`   | `int32`  | Number of cells |

+The image width and height are for the first image only.
+In sequential image tables, the following images may be of different sizes.
+In matrix image tables, all images must be the same size.

 ## Image Data

 If the compression flag is set, then this section is zlib-compressed.